-In August 2014 the Council approved seven new high-level goals and a suite of strategies and deliverables for the three-year period 2014-2017.
+In August 2014 the Board approved seven new high-level goals and a suite of strategies and deliverables for the three-year period 2014-2017.

 Our annual budgets will be directed toward these deliverables, and each of our business units will work to achieve specific outcomes for our various stakeholders over the three-year period.

 A summary version of the Strategic Priorities document can be downloaded as a PDF – Strategic Priorities 2014-2017 Summary [PDF 0.7MB]

 Comments or queries relating to the priorities documents can be sent via email.